-This compensation overview, which should be read together with the compensation tables set forth below, provides information regarding our executive compensation program for employees at the level of senior vice president or above for 2019.
-John H. Tucker, our president and chief executive officer, Rachael Nokes, our senior vice president of finance and principal accounting officer, and Troy Ignelzi, our former chief financial officer, are referred to as our named executive officers for 2019.
-Mr. Ignelzi's employment terminated in February 2019.
+This compensation overview, which should be read together with the compensation tables set forth below, provides information regarding our executive compensation program for employees at the level of senior vice president or above for 2021.
+John H. Tucker, our president and chief executive officer, and Rachael Nokes, our senior vice president of finance and principal accounting officer, are referred to as our named executive officers for 2021.